LBenotsch/myretail-restful-service/README.md

 node server.js
 ```

-With an internet browser, go to:
+To test GET request, With an internet browser, go to:
 ```
 http://localhost:8080/products/xxxx //("xxxx" being the ID to search)